Battle of Forts Clinton and Montgomery: Fort Montgomery

 Campbell arrayed the Loyalists on the left, the German chasseurs in the center, and the British regiments on the right.
-Despite vigorous defense and the death of Colonel Campbell, the British forces broke into the fort, where they engaged in a near massacre to avenge the loss of Campbell and other officers.
+Despite a vigorous American defense and the death of Campbell, the attacking troops broke into the fort, where they engaged in a near massacre to avenge the loss of Campbell and other officers.
 James Clinton narrowly escaped being killed by bayonet when his orderly book deflected the weapon's point.
 He and a portion of the fort's garrison escaped into the woods north of the fort.

 Fort Clinton

 The main approach to Fort Clinton was via a narrow strip of land about 400 yd wide between a small lake and the river.
 In addition to being covered by the fort's cannons, Governor Clinton had protected the approach by placing abatis to impede the British advance.
 Sir Henry sent the 63rd Foot around the lake to attack the fort from the northwest.
 At the same time he first sent the light companies of the 7th and 26th regiments and a company of Anspach grenadiers against the main works, followed by the 26th Foot and a detachment from the 17th Light Dragoons, and then the remaining British and German companies.
 As at Fort Montgomery, the defenders were eventually overwhelmed.
 Those who surrendered, however, were not subjected to the savagery that took place to the north.
 A number of the garrison, including General Clinton, escaped by scrambling down the embankment to the river, where gunboats took them to safety across the river.